wanglab-neuro/jupyterlab_server/README.md

 	**Volumes**
 	Modify the volumes in `c.DockerSpawner.volumes`
-		* `/home/wanglab/data/d` is the where the user data are located on the local computer.
-For example, if data are on Windows' D drive, write `/mnt/d/`.
-		Here the target directory is a symlink made to the actual data location, as follow:
+		* The user data are located in a dirrectory presently named `/home/wanglab/data/d`.
+For Windows installs, the target directory can be a symlink made to the actual data location, as follow: `ln -s /home/<userid>/data/d /mnt/d`, for Windows' D drive.
+Then, just write `/mnt/d/` in `c.DockerSpawner.volumes`.
-		`ln -s /home/wanglab/data/d /mnt/d`
 		* `/data/shared` is the shared directory created on step 3.

 5. [optional but recommended] Request an SSL certificate to serve the notebooks over a secure HTTPS connection